Skip to content

 Cyoda CloudCommercial (hosted service)Cassandra-backedBeta — test/demo only; commercial SLAs planned

-The cyoda-go binary — everything in Build and Reference works against it — is Apache 2.0 and free to use for development and production on the Desktop, Docker, and Kubernetes packagings.
-The Cassandra-backed tier (horizontal scale for write volume and distributed async search) ships two ways: as the hosted Cyoda Cloud service, and as a self-hosted Enterprise distribution under commercial license.
+The cyoda-go binary — everything in Build and Reference works against it — is Apache 2.0 and free to use for development and production on the Desktop, Docker, and Kubernetes packagings with the in-memory, SQLite, or PostgreSQL storage engines.
+The Cassandra-backed tier (horizontal scale for write volume and distributed async search) ships two ways: as a self-hosted Enterprise distribution — the same Kubernetes Helm chart, licensed for the Cassandra plugin — and as the hosted Cyoda Cloud managed service.
 Cyoda Cloud is currently a Beta for test and demonstration; production workloads on the Cassandra tier run under the Enterprise license today.